acbsp/bonafide.guru/en/contents.rst

    *sarvatma-snapanam param vijayate shri-krishna-sankirtanam*

-“Glory to the Shri Krishna sankirtana (congregational chanting of the Lord's holy names), which cleanses the heart of all the dust accumulated for years and extinguishes the fire of conditional life, of repeated birth and death.
-That sankirtana movement is the prime benediction for humanity at large because it spreads the rays of the benediction moon.
+“Glory to the Shri Krishna saṅkīrtana (congregational chanting of the Lord's holy names), which cleanses the heart of all the dust accumulated for years and extinguishes the fire of conditional life, of repeated birth and death.
+That saṅkīrtana movement is the prime benediction for humanity at large because it spreads the rays of the benediction moon.
 It is the life of all transcendental knowledge.
 It increases the ocean of transcendental bliss, and it enables us to fully taste the nectar for